1 Week Mauritius Itinerary: Top things to do

 Where to Stay in Port Louis

-I really do not advise you to sleep in Port-Louis.
+I really do not advise you to stay in Port-Louis.
 The capital is pleasant to visit for a day but has no interest in staying there.

 Day 3: Belle Mare and Ile aux Cerfs